Welcome to the

 Our research focuses on the intersection of four main areas: interpersonal trauma, post traumatic stress disorder (PTSD) cultural diversity, and resilience.
 Our work aims to enhance trauma recovery, and mental wellness among marginalized groups.

-Our work has been funded by the Clinical and Translational Research Institute at the University of California San Diego, the American Psychological Association Minority Fellowship Program, Ford Foundation, and the Chez Veterans Center.
+Our work has been funded by the Patient-Centered Outcomes Research Institute, the George Family Innovation Fund, the Center on Health, Aging, & Disability, the Clinical and Translational Research Institute, the American Psychological Association Minority Fellowship Program, Ford Foundation, and the Chez Veterans Center.